HalfDemon/iscore-rails/README.md

 This section talks about the starting and ending times of the CDC

 Before the CDC beings the follow is allowed:
   * Admins
 	* Access to all
   * Blue Teams
    * Read-Only all objects expect:
      * Documention
 	* Red Team
-		* All Access is deined
+      * All Access is denied
 	* Green Team
-		* All access is denied
+     * All Access is denied
 	* White Team
       * Read access to all
       * Write access to sites
       * Write acesss to users

+During the CDC the permissions allow above.

+After the CDC the permissions are the same expect for:
+  * Blue Team
+    * All Access is denied

 ## Service checks
 * The SCANNER currenly NOT apart of IScorE-rails